georgealways/lil-gui/API.md

 ## <a name="Controller#onChange"></a> controller.**onChange**( callback : function )

-Pass a function to be called whenever the value is modified via the GUI.
+Pass a function to be called whenever the value is modified by this controller.
 The function takes the current value as its only parameter and `this` will be bound to the controller.